Sushmithasmurthy/mynotes/Words/words.md

 * fallacy - a mistaken belief, especially one based on unsound argument.
 Example usage -
 "the notion that the camera never lies is a fallacy"

+* axiom - a statement or proposition which is regarded as being established, accepted, or self-evidently true.
+  "the axiom that sport builds character"
+Example Usage - If I really wanted to understand this axiom, I figured, I needed to understand the people who live their lives by it.